ln-markets/docs.lnmarkets.com/src/step/README.md

 LN Markets comes with no guarantees, use at your own risk.

-## Login
+## Connection to LN Markets

-On [LN Markets](https://lnmarkets.com/), click on Login in the upper right hand corner:
+On [LN Markets](https://lnmarkets.com/), click on Sign In in the upper right hand corner:

 <img :src="$withBase('/assets/login.png')" alt="login">

-There are three methods for authentication:
+There are four methods to connect to LN Markets:

-- Log in with LNURL: instant login with any wallet which supports [lnurl-auth](https://github.com/fiatjaf/awesome-lnurl#wallets) like [Phoenix](https://phoenix.acinq.co/), [Breez](https://breez.technology/), etc. This is a seamless and efficient way to log in and trade on LN Markets: your wallet can sign a message with its Private Key.
+- Sign in with LNURL: instant with any wallet which supports [lnurl-auth](https://github.com/fiatjaf/awesome-lnurl#wallets) like [Phoenix](https://phoenix.acinq.co/), [Breez](https://breez.technology/), etc. This is a seamless and efficient way to log in and trade on LN Markets: your wallet can sign a message with its Private Key.
 Hence, identification can be done just with your wallet’s Public Key and no other information is needed.

 <img :src="$withBase('/assets/lnurl_auth.png')" alt="lnurl_auth">

-- Log in with WebLN: [WebLN](https://webln.dev/#/) is a way of interacting with a user's Lightning node via the browser.
-[Alby](https://getalby.com/) is for example a WebLN-enabled browser extension that uses your own node.

-- Log in with Credentials: you can create an account directly, entering your login and password.
+- Sign in with Credentials: you can create an account directly, entering your login and password.

 <img :src="$withBase('/assets/credentials.png')" alt="credentials">

 You have the option to enter an email address for account recovery.

+- Sign in with [Alby](https://getalby.com/) and [Joule](https://lightningjoule.com/): they are Bitcoin Lightning Browser extensions that connects to different wallet interfaces and brings deep lightning integration to the web.

 ## Fund your account